lypsoty112/Title-detection-using-ml/README.md

 # Title-detection-using-ml
 Additional project that looks at the best way of detecting titles within a pdf.
-This is a required need for StudyGOT.
+This is a required need for StudyGPT.